thomaspanji/streaming-iss-kafka/README.md

 `kafka-server-start.sh ../config/server.properties`

 Run the Kafka Producer, that is the script which create topic and data streams.
-Open another terminal and change to where the file located.
+Open another terminal and change the directory to where the file is located.
+Type the following command.

 `python3 kafka_producer.py`